huggingface/datasets-tagging/README.md

 # datasets-tagging
-A Streamlit app to add structured tags to the datasets
+A Streamlit app to add structured tags to the datasets - available on line [here!](https://huggingface.co/datasets/tagging)

 1. `pip install -r requirements.txt`